piotr-yuxuan/closeable-map/README.md

 This library defines a new type of map, `CloseableMap`, which implements `java.io.Closeable`.
 It provides one function to create such map from a Clojure map.
-When key `:close` is present, it is assumed that it is a function which knows how to destroy the state, or a collection of functions, of which each destroys of part of the state.
+When key `:close` is present, it is assumed that it is a function that knows how to destroy the state, or a collection of functions, of which each destroys of part of the state.

 ``` clojure